virtualagc/virtualagc/Tools/disassemblerAGC/README.md

   * semulate.py &mdash; does as much CPU emulation as is possible at assembly time, to track changes to memory-bank selection registers.
   * registers.py &mdash; contains lists of named CPU registers and i/o channels.

-However, among these only the top-level program (`disassemblerAGC.py`) is directly executable, and it is the only file (in Linux or Mac OS) which has its executable permission-bit set.

-The command
+Both of the Python program accept a `--help` option that provides a description of the various other options available, some of which are also described in the text that follow:

     disassemblerAGC.py --help

-provides a list of the options.

-Additionally, there are test files with names of the form *.spec which can be used with diassemblerAGC.py's --spec command-line switch.

-# Program: specifyAGC.py

-The program specifyAGC.py is used for auto-generating a "specifications" file (explained in the section "Envisaged Workflow" below) from an AGC assembly listing.
-That's a task which would otherwise need to be performed manually, and while it's relatively easy to do so, it can be time-consuming.
-Therefore, automating it can be useful.

-An assembly listing is normally output automatically by the process of assembling AGC source code using the `yaYUL` assembler, as in

-    yaYUL ... >AGCPROGRAM.lst

-The specifyAGC.py program is used as follows:

-    specifyAGC.py [--min=8] &lt;AGCPROGRAM.lst >AGCPROGRAM.specs
+    specifyAGC.py --help

-The --min option is explained later.

-The only dependency is the disassembleInterpretive.py module, also required by disassemblerAGC.py as explained earlier.
+As far as workflow.sh is concerned, it is presently invoked as

+    workflow.sh BASELINE [OPTIONS]

+where the available options are those associated with disassemblerAGC.py's `--find` option (but not the `--find` option itself):  `--hint`, `--skip`, `--avoid`, `--ignore`, ....

-# Envisaged Workflow
+# Envisaged Workflow<a name="Envisaged"></a>

 ## In a Nutshell

 Without further ado, I'll describe the workflow in the tersest possible terms here.
-If you like, the remaining subsections under this "Envisage Workflow" section flesh out the topic much more.
+If you like, the remaining subsections under this "Envisage Workflow" section flesh out the topic much more, and [a later section](#Comanche072B2) provides a still-more-detailed example.

 The task at hand is this:  Given an octal dump of a set of physical rope-memory modules, we want to reconstruct the AGC source code that would assemble to give that identical rope.
 I'll refer to this dump "the Rope".
 This reconstruction is to be performed with the aid of the already-known source code of a similar AGC software version (or versions), which I'll call "the Baseline(s)".
 In short, we want to reconstruct source code for the Rope by using the Baseline(s).

 Requirements:

 * The Rope, in the form of a binsource (or bin) file, which for the sake of discussion I'll assume is ROPE.binsource.
-* The Baseline, in the form of:
-    * Its assembly listing, as output by yaYUL, which I'll assume is BASELINE.lst.
-    * Its rope file, either transcribed manually or else output by yaYUL, while I'll assume is BASELINE.binsource.
+* The Baseline, in the form of its assembly listing, as output by yaYUL, which I'll assume is BASELINE.lst; and its rope file, either transcribed manually or else output by yaYUL, which I'll assume is BASELINE.binsource.

 The basic processing chain is as follows.

-    specifyAGC.py &lt;BASELINE.lst >BASELINE.specs [OPTIONS]
+    specifyAGC.py <BASELINE.lst >BASELINE.specs [OPTIONS]
-    disassemblerAGC.py --specs=BASELINE.specs &lt;BASELINE.binsource >BASELINES.patterns
+    disassemblerAGC.py --specs=BASELINE.specs <BASELINE.binsource >BASELINES.patterns
-    disassemblerAGC.py --find=BASELINE.patterns &lt;BASELINE.binsource --check=BASELINE.lst >BASELINE.matches [OPTIONS]
+    disassemblerAGC.py --find=BASELINE.patterns <BASELINE.binsource --check=BASELINE.lst >BASELINE.matches [OPTIONS]
-    disassemblerAGC.py --find=BASELINE.patterns &lt;ROPE.binsource >ROPE.matches [OPTIONS]
+    disassemblerAGC.py --find=BASELINE.patterns <ROPE.binsource >ROPE.matches [OPTIONS]

 The first two step build the pattern file used for all subsequent pattern-matching operations.
-The third step is a check of that process; the report file will generally indicate that not all symbols were matched properly, and it's incumbent on you to determine the necessary command-line options which cause the test to pass 100%.
+The third step is a check of that process; its report file (BASELINE.matches) will generally indicate that not all symbols were matched properly, and it's incumbent on you to determine the necessary command-line options which cause the test to pass 100%.
 (More on that below.)
 The fourth step is the actual attempt to discover information about the ROPE.

 The only useful option possible with specifyAGC.py is the `--min=N` switch (present default is `--min=12`), which basically sets a lower limit to the number of words in a named chunk of source code that the disassembler will attempt to deal with.